satbyy/go-noto-universal/README.md

 Punjabi (Gurmukhi), Saurashtra, Sinhala, Tamil, Tangsa, Telugu, Thaana, Tibetan, Toto, Wancho, Warang Citi.

-Urdu (NotoNastaliq), though not written in an Indic script and not part of "South Asia" chapters in the Unicode spec, is included for practical reasons.
+Urdu (Noto Naskh Arabic), though not written in an Indic script and not part of "South Asia" chapters in the Unicode spec, is included for practical reasons.
+Noto Nastaliq Urdu would be more appropriate but it is too big to fit in the merged font.

 ### Go Noto Asia Historical